-- A strong majority of voters (78 percent) support a bigger role for the charitable sector in working with the federal government to produce more effective and efficient solutions to problems. - Seventy percent of voters are more likely to vote for a candidate who supports policies that help the charitable sector become more involved in government policy making. - About 88 percent of voters believe we should make it easier for people to deduct charitable contributions from their taxes. - An overwhelming majority (85 percent) believe charitable groups and nonprofits should operate under the same set of rules and regulations as everyone else in the policymaking space. - About 74 percent trust charities with their checkbooks over the federal government and want to see expanded access to charitable giving.
+- A strong majority of voters (78 percent), when provided background information on the sector, support a bigger role for the charitable sector in working with the federal government to produce more effective and efficient solutions to problems. - Seventy percent of voters are more likely to vote for a candidate who supports policies that help the charitable sector become more involved in government policy making. - About 88 percent of voters believe we should make it easier for people to deduct charitable contributions from their taxes. - An overwhelming majority (85 percent) believe charitable groups and nonprofits should operate under the same set of rules and regulations as everyone else in the policymaking space. - About 74 percent trust charities with their checkbooks over the federal government and want to see expanded access to charitable giving.